 Rewrite each bullet point.
 Rewrite each phrase.
 Make sure it makes sense for what you’re selling.
 Try to leave the psychology just as it is, because remember, you’re rewriting something that convinced you to buy, so you know the sales language works.

-10 essential elements for EVERY sales page
+10 essential elements for EVERY sales page that converts

 If reverse engineering someone else’s sales page doesn’t work for you, I understand.
 Sometimes it can be hard to rephrase something that has nothing to do with your offer into something that does.